BlackxSnow/ECSSpaceSim/Engine/docs/Manual/Modules/Input.md

-The ECSE Input System follows an action mapping design pattern, allowing for versatile functionality and trivial support for multiple forms of input.
+The Thera Input System follows an action mapping design pattern, allowing for versatile functionality and trivial support for multiple forms of input.
 The system is built to be versatile and modifiable before and at runtime while still maintaining a clean and easy to understand API.

 The input system's API is entirely accessible through the include `modules/input/input.h`.